Enrisox/AWS-Quizapp-DevSecOps-Pipeline/docs/step3_DDNS_&_ReverseProxy.md

 ### Dynamic IP management with Cloudflare DDNS

-The Cloudflare DDNS container keeps DNS records updated automatically so that my domain and subdomains always point to the Raspberry Pi, even if the ISP changes my public IP.
+The **Cloudflare DDNS container** keeps DNS records updated automatically so that my domain and subdomains always point to the Raspberry Pi, even when the ISP changes my public IP.

 - Periodically queries your public IP (IPv4 and/or IPv6) via external services or DNS-over-HTTPS.
 - Compares it with the A/AAAA records in Cloudflare.